Workshop tuition includes lunch and your choice of one of Jen Stanchfield's latest books.

 •New research from the field of educational neuroscience that supports and informs experiential education, facilitation, group development, instructional design, and social-emotional learning

-•Novel and dynamic techniques to teach, review and reinforce academic and training content that help learners apply material in meaningful, relevant ways.
+•Novel and dynamic techniques to teach, review and reinforce academic, training, and therapeutic program content that help learners apply material in meaningful, relevant ways.

 •Strategies for increasing involvement, buy-in, and ownership of learning and group development experiences